Dorumin/grb/README.md

 console.log('Cookies', instance.jar.toJSON());
 ```

 Voila!
 Now you should be armed to use this library to your heart's content.
-Everything else you should be able to figure out through IntelliSense, it's all TypeScript.
+Everything else you should be able to figure out through IntelliSense; it's all TypeScript.
+Go on and make something awesome.

 # FAQ
 ## Why yet another HTTP library?